Farah-Tarek101/Task-Mangment/README.md

 # Postman Screenshots

-Screenshots showing the API testing workflow are included in the `images` folder.
+Screenshots showing part of the API testing workflow are included in the `images` folder.

 ## Authentication